-Beyond proper water control steps like draining, the best thing you can do to prevent microbial growth is to periodically treat your tank system with a biocide.
-Once a quarter is a good interval, though if your housekeeping measures aren’t the greatest, it’s in your best interests to do it sooner, say every 2 month or 6 weeks.
+Beyond proper water control steps like draining, the best thing you can do to prevent microbial growth is to treat your tank system with a biocide periodically.
+Once a quarter is a reasonable interval, though if your housekeeping measures aren’t the greatest, it’s in your best interests to do it sooner, say every 2 months or 6 weeks.

 If you want to ensure the best chance of success with your fuels in the quiet times when there’s no storm expectation, periodic treat with a biocide is your best protection.